 Leadership, Organizing and Action: Leading Change is a 14-week online program.
-The course is organized into eight modules, each with a specific learning and/or project outcome.
+The course is organized into nine modules, each with a specific learning and/or project outcome.
 The curriculum focuses heavily on the dimensions of leadership and learning.

 We define leadership as accepting responsibility to enable others to achieve purpose in the face of uncertainty.
 This program will explore how leadership is exercised through mastery of five practices, including:

 LEARNING: Organizing Projects

 Hear from participants in this past year's program discuss their organizing projects - a key aspect of the online program's curriculum.